rickardn/Consolas/README.md

-Consolas is a console application framework that simplyfies the creation of averything from simple throw away apps to bigger, more complex tools with lots of arguments.
+Consolas is a console application framework that simplyfies the creation of everything from simple throw away apps to bigger, more complex tools with lots of arguments.

 #Features
 - Convention over configuration
 - Small fingerprint
 - Testable
+- Mustache view engine
-- Razor view engine
+- Razor view engine (optional)

 #How to get it